swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_discussion_sessions.md

 Carpentries Mentoring Committee

-#### Call for Instructors (to Mentoring Committee)
+#### Call for Instructors (to Instructor Development Committee)

 Subject: Call for Hosts - Carpentries Instructor Discussion Sessions

 Hello,

-The Carpentries Mentoring Committee hosts has posted new discussion session dates on the Instructor Discussion Session Etherpad: http://pad.software-carpentry.org/instructor-discussion
+The Discussion Host Coordinator has posted new discussion session dates on the Instructor Discussion Session Etherpad: http://pad.software-carpentry.org/instructor-discussion

 The following discussion sessions are in need of discussion hosts!
 * [Date 1, UTC time, time zones - example below]
 * Tuesday, May 1, UTC 21:00 UTC (Wed 7am AEDT, 5pm NYC, 2pm LA) -  Aus/S. America/N. America

 Please feel free to browse other discussion sessions to see if there is a date/time that works for you to sign on as a host!
-If you have questions about hosting, please visit the Mentoring Committee onboarding document's section about host expectations: https://docs.carpentries.org/topic_folders/mentoring/mentoring-subcommittee-roles.html#discussion-hosts
+If you have questions about hosting, please visit the Instructor Development Committee onboarding document's section about host expectations: https://docs.carpentries.org/topic_folders/mentoring/mentoring-subcommittee-roles.html#discussion-hosts

 We hope to see you soon!

 Cheers,
 [Your name]
-Carpentries Mentoring Committee
+Carpentries Instructor Development Committee